WangShuxiong/SoptSC/ReadMe.txt

-This is a matlab implementation of a computational method, SOptSC, for single cell data analysis.
+This is a matlab implementation of a computational method, SoptSC, for single cell data analysis.

 The code file mainly includes:
-1) SOptSC.m  --------€the M file contains all components of the algorithm.
+1) SOptSC.m  --------â‚¬the M file contains all components of the algorithm.
 Please refer to this file for further information.
 2) example.m -------- an example on how to run SOptSC on a specific data.
 3) symnmf2   -------- Non-negative matrix factorization (NMF) tool from